Annuities in Australia: Pros and Cons

 - Indexed annuities can protect you from the rising costs of living

-- The term (length of the annuity policy) can be selected by the individual investor at the outset.
+- The term (duration of the annuity policy) can be selected by the individual investor at the outset.
 Fixed term annuities are generally available for terms of between 1 and 50 years, whilst the term of a lifetime annuity is the rest of the investor´s life – no matter how long they live

 - Residual Capital Value (RCV) - in some cases a lump sum or "Residual Capital Value" may be returned to you at the end of the contract